asroq1/Project_Cats/README.md

 - **React-Router** used to manage routes and links.
 - **Redux** used to centralize the states and logics of the app and to manage them easily.
 - **Redux-Saga** used to manage asynchronous action flows.
-- **JWT** used to ensure scalability with a potential increase in the number of users.
 - Other Settings
   * _immer_ to ensure immutability of states.
   * _Axios_ to handle HTTP requests based on promises.